On Game of Thrones, Everyone Gets Ready to Fight the Dead...and to Die

 After last week’s rocky season premiere, I am very happy to report that things are much, much improved.
 While last week’s episode often felt rushed to the point of incoherence, “A Knight of the Seven Kingdoms” has nothing but time—time to stay with those gathered at Winterfell as they get ready to fight a war no one much expects to win…but are forced to wait for that war to arrive and reckon with their probable demises.
 All of those thoughtful character moments that have made the series so special and were almost completely lacking in the premiere?
 It turns out they were all here.

 Compare anything from last week with the beginning of last night’s episode, in which everyone decides what the hell to do with Jaime.
 Just about all the main characters get a chance to weigh in and let us know how they feel about his arrival.
 Daenerys is ready to kill the traitor who murdered her father, Sansa is also ready to punish the man who attacked her father in season one, Brienne vouches for Jaime’s honor and tells of his good deeds when they were together, and Tyrion hopes to save his brother while being on Daenerys’ bad side for getting utterly duped by Cersei.
-Best of all is Jaime’s frequent, desperate looks at Bran, wondering if he’s going to mention how Jaime pushed him off that tower all those years ago, but only getting Bran’s uncomfortable Three-Eyed Raven stare in return.
+Best of all are Jaime’s frequent, desperate looks at Bran, wondering if he’s going to mention how Jaime pushed him off that tower all those years ago, but only getting Bran’s uncomfortable Three-Eyed Raven stare in return.
 None of this needed to be seen—we all knew Jaime wasn’t going to be killed, because he’s obviously going to fight alongside the good guys—but it felt natural and real, in that way that makes Game of Thrones so special.

 And that was just the first scene!
 Jaime then got time to talk to Bran alone, and discover Bran has no hard feelings (he has no feelings at all, really) and that by pushing a kid out that window Jaime accidentally set himself on a road to becoming a better person.
 Jaime and Tyrion also get to spend some alone time together, marveling at how two Lannisters have somehow both ended up fighting for the Starks in Winterfell.
 And then when Jaime and Brienne reunite, he tells her he’d be honored if he could serve under her when the fighting starts.